Culture Course FAQs

 • Computer equipment and basic computer skills are not needed

-Most traditional courses don’t require a computer with daily access to high-speed internet.
-In fact, most do not require you to do even basic tasks on a computer.
+Most traditional courses may not require a computer with daily access to high-speed internet or to do basic tasks on a computer.

 Success in this course depends heavily on your being motivated to get the most from the course (vs. doing the work only to meet a requirement) and being sufficiently self-disciplined to manage your time wisely.
 It also depends upon being free from other responsibilities that might keep you from your online work.
 Because success in this course depends on being able to do the work each week, it may be better to postpone enrollment in this class or take a culture class offered elsewhere for any of these reasons: